tjk113/sm64-bruteforce-gui/README.md

     This will install [pipenv](https://github.com/pypa/pipenv), the virtual environment tool used by this project, and then use it to create the virtual environment with most of the Python dependencies necessary to run the project.
 - **[Wafel Python Bindings](https://github.com/branpk/wafel#wafel-as-a-library)**<br>
 Download Wafel and unlock the libsm64 .dll files you plan to use using the Wafel GUI program.
 You will have to provide their respective unmodified SM64 ROMs in order to unlock them.<br>
-Once Wafel is installed and the desired .dll's are unlocked, run the following command:<br>
+Once Wafel is installed and the desired .dll's are unlocked, navigate to your Wafel installation directory and run the following command:<br>
     ```cmd
-    your\path\here\SM64BruteforceGUIv1.0.2> pipenv run get_wafel_bindings
+    your\path\here\wafel_0_8_5_win_x64> pipenv run get_wafel_bindings
     ```

-    This will install the Python bindings for the Wafel library, and then you'll be ready to run `gui.py` from within the virtual environment!<br>
+    This will install the Python bindings for the Wafel library.
+After they're installed, navigate back to the SM64BruteforceGUI directory, and then you'll be ready to run `gui.py` from within the virtual environment!<br><br>

     If you want to build the executable yourself (using [py2exe](https://github.com/py2exe/py2exe)), then run the following commands:<br>
     ```cmd
     your\path\here\SM64BruteforceGUIv1.0.2> pipenv shell